"Reorder columns" node

 Handle errors

 You can define what to do with failed values (for example, as a result of Jinja rendering or in other cases) in cells where data type modification failed.
-In the Error handling section, select one of the following options:
+In the Handle incomplete data section, select one of the following options:

 • Skip row if error occurred - It omits the row when an exception occurs.